 You’ll build and manage a team to sustain our efforts to make sure consumers are protected in the financial marketplace.

-U.S. PIRG is hiring a National Campaign Director to lead our Consumer Program team.
+U.S. PIRG is hiring a Campaign Director to lead our national consumer program team.
 We’re looking for an experienced political advocate who will be responsible for organizing, media outreach, recruitment, developing staff, fundraising and coalition-building to drive the program.

-The National Campaign Director will be taking on an issue of extreme importance to American households.
+The Consumer Program Campaign Director will be taking on an issue of extreme importance to American households.
 We’re working to convince our leaders to stop unfair banking practices and to empower consumers in the marketplace.
 Whether it’s by defending the Consumer Financial Protection Bureau (CFPB), the first federal agency tasked solely with the job of protecting consumers from unfair financial practices, or by documenting the challenges consumers face in the emerging digital marketplace, U.S. PIRG is working to protect consumers.

-The National Campaign Director will spearhead this program in coordination with Ed Mierzwinski, Senior Fellow for the Consumer Program.
+The Campaign Director will spearhead this program in coordination with Ed Mierzwinski, Senior Fellow for the Consumer Program.
 Mr. Mierzwinski is widely recognized as one of the nation’s leading consumer advocates, regularly quoted in major newspapers including the New York Times, Wall Street Journal and Washington Post, called to testify by Congress, and recognized by The Hill as a “Top Lobbyist.”

-Program development: Help develop programs and campaigns, including researching the issue, creating viable policy solutions and proposing the right political strategy and messaging.
+Program Development: Help develop programs and campaigns, including researching the issue, creating viable policy solutions and proposing the right political strategy and messaging.

 Advocacy: Build relationships with players in key regulatory agencies, the statehouse, in Congress or wherever important decisions are being made.

-Campaign strategy: Develop plans to win on our campaigns; assess opportunities for building political support for our agenda through coalition-building, grassroots organizing, media coverage, endorsements and message development.
+Campaign Strategy: Develop plans to win on our campaigns; assess opportunities for building political support for our agenda through coalition-building, grassroots organizing, media coverage, endorsements and message development.

-Media outreach: Serve as the spokesperson for our campaigns through tactics like media events, press releases and op-eds.
+Media Outreach: Serve as the spokesperson for our campaigns through tactics like media events, press releases and op-eds.

 Fundraising: Write grant proposals, build relationships with foundation staff and meet with major donors, all to bring more resources to our campaigns.
 Work with our citizen outreach staff to build and develop our membership base.